Red hair: Americas, Oceania and Sub-Saharan Africa

 Two women with mixed reddish-brown hair, Papua New Guinea.
 Melanesians have a significant incidence of mixed-fair hair, caused by a genetic mutation different from European blond and red hair.

 Reddish-brown (auburn) hair is also found among some Polynesians, and is especially common in some tribes and family groups.
 In Polynesian culture, reddish hair has traditionally been seen as a sign of descent from high-ranking ancestors and a mark of rulership.
 Emigration from Europe has increased the population of red haired humans in the Americas, Australia, New Zealand and South Africa.

 Historical

 Several accounts by Greek writers mention redheaded people.
 A fragment by the poet Xenophanes describes the Thracians as blue-eyed and red-haired.
 The ancient Budini and Sarmatians are also reported by some classical Greek authors to be blue-eyed and red-haired.
 It was once believed that Sarmatians owed their name to their red hair, but this claim was later debunked.

 In Asia, red or auburn hair has been found among the ancient Tocharians, who occupied the Tarim Basin in what is now the northwesternmost province of China.
 Tarim mummies have been found with red hair dating to the 2nd millennium BC.

 In certain Biblical accounts, Hebrew and Israelite individuals were described as having ruddy hair.
 For example, Esau and David (Gen. 25:25; 1 Sam.
-16:12, 17:42.), are described as "admoni", meaning red or ruddy.
+16:12, 17:42.), are described in the Masoretic text as "admoni", meaning red or ruddy, although Josephus described David as golden haired and Esau as red haired.